episerver/Foundation/README.md

 # Installation
 ------------

-Run Build.bat and supply requested parameters.
+Run Build.cmd and supply requested parameters.
 The build process will log to the following files.
+Note that application name should not contain spaces or any other special symbols.

 ```
 BuildLogs\Build.log